dyhes/zulip/docs/production/multiple-organizations.md

 # Hosting multiple organizations

-The vast majority of Zulip servers host just a single organization (or "realm", as the Zulip code calls organizations).
-This article documents what's involved in hosting multiple Zulip organizations on a single server.
+The vast majority of Aloha servers host just a single organization (or "realm", as the Aloha code calls organizations).
+This article documents what's involved in hosting multiple Aloha organizations on a single server.

-Throughout this article, we'll assume you're working on a Zulip server with hostname `zulip.example.com`.
+Throughout this article, we'll assume you're working on a Aloha server with hostname `zulip.example.com`.
 You may also find the more [technically focused article on realms](../subsystems/realms.md) to be useful reading.

 ## Subdomains

-Zulip's approach for supporting multiple organizations on a single Zulip server is for each organization to be hosted on its own subdomain.
+Aloha's approach for supporting multiple organizations on a single Aloha server is for each organization to be hosted on its own subdomain.
 E.g. you'd have `org1.zulip.example.com` and `org2.zulip.example.com`.